Family Law system will be made worse by Judicial Mediation practice direction

 After this article was published in Lawyers Weekly earlier this week, I was contacted by colleagues both in Australia and abroad, concerned about the proposal.

 A Canadian colleague, who is an experienced lawyer and mediator, had this to say about how it works in Canada:

 “It is really a settlement conference facilitated by the judge (poorly or well, depending on the judge).
 It is mostly positional, and the judges rely heavily on caucusing.
 It’s “free” – meaning the parties don’t pay the judge directly, only court fees as they arise.
 But it is NOT mediation, though people call it that here, too”.

 A US Colleague shared this with me:

 “Judges did some of that cross-case mediation between court dockets on our child protective service cases several years ago.
 It was not truly mediation (more abbreviated arbitration) and ultimately not effective.
 Judging and mediation have little in common, and I share your concerns”.

 This measure is unlikely to lead to the resolution of disputes in the most efficient manner possible, and will just draw things out and increase costs to all parties.
 We need to wait for the recommendations of the Enquiry before making radical changes to the family law system.

 In the meantime, family lawyers are required by the Practice Direction to exhaust all avenues for settlement – which I, and most of my colleagues already do by having our clients attend private mediation.

-Contact us for an appointment or get started with our online no-obligation information pack today
+Contact us for an appointment with one of our Brisbane family lawyers or get started with our online no-obligation information pack today